titon/toolkit/docs/en/development/sass.md

 Mixins are a powerful Sass feature that allow for modularity and re-use of code.
 Toolkit comes bundle with a handful of mixins that solve everyday problems like grid building, style resets, and media query management.

-The following mixins are used for basic layout styling.

 <table class="table">
     <thead>
         <tr>